Alabama US Sen. Shelby announces he won't seek a 7th term - WTMJ

 “Few people have had a more consequential impact on our state than Senator Richard Shelby,” said Alabama Gov. Kay Ivey, who added, “The people of Alabama owe him a debt of gratitude.”

+In 2017, Shelby bucked his party when he announced that he could not support Republican Roy Moore, who faced sexual misconduct allegations, in the special election for Alabama’s other Senate seat.
+Shelby said he was instead writing in another Republican name.

+And last month, he was the only Republican in Alabama’s congressional delegation who voted to accept the presidential election results certified by Arizona and Pennsylvania.
+The other Republicans objected to the certifications in support of Trump’s baseless claim that the election was stolen.

-Shelby served in the Senate longer than any Alabamian.
-Former Alabama Gov. Bob Riley noted that during his decades in office, the senator helped changed the economic landscape of the state with his support for the port in Mobile and an FBI campus and Space Command headquarters in Huntsville.
+Former Alabama Gov. Bob Riley noted that during his decades in office, the senator helped changed the economic landscape of the state with his support for projects ranging from the port in Mobile to university buildings to the FBI campus and Space Command headquarters in Huntsville.

-“It is very seldom that you have anyone that can maneuver through the minutia of Senate life and be as effective as he has been. … All over the state of Alabama he’s made a tremendous difference,” Riley said.
+“It is very seldom that you have anyone that can maneuver through the minutia of Senate life and be as effective as he has been,” Riley said.

-Shelby’s departure will leave the state without its most veteran voice in Washington.
+Former Congressman Bradley Byrne said when he was first elected to Congress, he was thumbing through an appropriations bill and remarked to Shelby that the senator had done pretty well for the state.

+“He just smiled and said, ‘I got everything I asked for.’
+Then he got a very serious look on his face and said, ‘I can’t vote for it.’
+I said why not and he said because it spends too much money.”

 Merrill said last week that he would consider a run if Shelby did not run for reelection.
 Brooks said he will either run for reelection to his own seat or the Senate seat in 2022.